 Lesson 3: Reflecting on the Deliberation (45 minutes)

 Student Tasks:

-- Assess their own participation in the deliberation and the process used by the group to come to a decision (or lack thereof). - Reflect as a class on the actions they selected and compare this with actual historical outcomes. - Identify and consider connections between this historical topic and current issues.
+- 1. Assess their own participation in the deliberation. - 2.
+Reflect as a class on the actions they preferred and compare this with actual historical outcomes. - 3.
+Identify connections between this historical topic and current issues.